 Jesus promised that sin would lure many away from Him (Matt 24:12).
 These are people who once loved Christ warmly who have cooled in their affections for Him.
 They’ve traded in their desires for Christ for worthless idols.
 Sex, money, power and other false gods have replaced the love of Christ in their hearts.
 Their love grows cold as they lose the war against temptations to sin.
 Stoking the heart’s fiery love for Christ must include destroying the wet buckets of sin that can so quickly quench it.
 True Christ followers must repent often and much.

-9. Be on guard, keep awake.
+9. Be on your guard.
+Keep awake.

 Jesus continually told his followers to stay awake, to watch their lives, and to be ready for his return.
 In Matthew, Jesus gave four parables to explain how and why his followers should be prepared for his coming: the homeowner and the thief (24:42-44); the good and wicked servants (24:45-51); the 10 virgins (25:1-13); and the talents (25:14-30).
 In each of these parables, Christ described readiness with working to complete the work Christ gave us, namely fulfilling the Great Commission.
 Every Christian is to diligently use the gifts and opportunities God provides to reach the world for Christ.